-Post-Traumatic Growth: My Art & Creative Writing Therapy Journey – A window into the soul of an Abstract Artist through art therapy and story telling…by Karen Robinson.
+POST-TRAUMATIC GROWTH: Using Art & Creative Writing as Therapy – My Journey by Karen Robinson.
 Please click here for my latest blog news!

 No. 15 of 17 Art Therapy Sessions 14th & 17th Sept 2015 Karen Robinson-Abstract Artist working on own individual art work-all images copyright protected.JPG